BlinkTagInc/node-gtfs/README.md

 ---

+## Breaking changes in version 1.0.0

-As of version 1.0.0, all Node-GTFS methods have changed to accept a query object instead of individual arguments.
+As of version 1.0.0, all `node-gtfs` methods have changed to accept a query object instead of individual arguments.
 This allows for all fields of all GTFS files to be queried using this library.
+Most method names have been changed to be more general and more specific methods have been removed.
+For example, `getRoutes` now replaces `getRoutesByAgency`, `getRoutesById`, `getRoutesByDistance` and `getRoutesByStop`.

+    // Old method with individual arguments, no longer supported in `node-gtfs` 1.0.0 gtfs.getRoutesByStop(agency_key, stop_id)
+    .then(routes => {
+      // do something with the array of `routes`
+    })

+    // Query in `node-gtfs` version 1.0.0
+    gtfs.getRoutes({
+      agency_key: 'caltrain',
+      stop_id: '123'
+    })
+    .then(routes => {
+      // do something with the array of `routes`
+    })

-As of version 0.11.0, Node-GTFS methods don't support callbacks.
+Additionally, as of version 0.11.0, `node-gtfs` methods don't support callbacks.
 Use promises instead:

     gtfs.getAgencies()
     .then(agencies => {